- Do your Homework

-See special discussion
+See special discussion of "partials" here.

 if you don’t know how long you will be, it is better to say, “QRT,” but then come back on later when you are ready.
 When you get tired, slow down and take extra care over accuracy.
 If you start making too many mistakes, take a break and maybe a short sleep, whatever suits your body’s natural rhythm.

 Also remember the many operators who are not regular CW operators.
 They want a QSO too but may be able to copy code at, say, 20 wpm.
 DXpedition operators are sometimes whizzing along at 40 wpm.
 So keep an ear out for the guy who is calling at 20 wpm and respond to him at a speed he can copy easily.
 You will make another grateful friend.